troycomi/snakemake-training/5_config/README.md

 as you need.
 Because the snytax gets tiresome and verbose, try to keep nesting to just a few levels.
 I always have a `paths` top level that contains all the local file system directories.
 A `containers` entry is also good to keep all software versions together.
-If you have several options for a command you can also make the command an entry with each option name as a key-value.

 Here are the first few lines of the config.yaml
 ```yaml